lady-h-world/My_Garden/reading_pages/param_tuning_2.md

 It has 2 major components:
 * ML Layer contains the candidate learners.
 * AutoML Layer includes a Resampling Strategy Proposer, a Learner Proposer, a Hyperparam & Sample Size Proposer and a Controller.
 This component controls the core logic of the search strategy, with the goal of minimizing the total cost before finding a model with the optimal test error.
-  * "Total Cost" means the total GPU time of training and validation using cross validation or holdout.
+  * "Total Cost" means the total CPU time of training and validation using cross validation or holdout.
 This cost is also expected to increase as the test error decreases.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/notes/search_strategy.png" width="866" height="89" />